Azure-Samples/storage-dotnet-import-export-job-management/README.md

 	      </Drive>
 	    </DriveList>

-3. Update managemnt certificate thumbprint the value in Program.cs
+3. Update managemnt certificate thumbprint the value in Program.cs.
+If you don't know about management certificates, [here](https://azure.microsoft.com/en-us/documentation/articles/cloud-services-certs-create/) is the guide.

 	     var clientCertificateThumbprint = "<client certificate thumbprint>";